Tupuri people: Culture

 Tulpuri culture is based around fishing, raising cattle, and millet and sorghum farming.
 The millet and sorghum crops are farmed in terraced fields cut into hillsides.

 The Tupuri are also known as poultry farmers, trading chicken with other tribes such as the Guidar.
 They have a traditional dance called the gourna, "the dance of the cock", which involves the dancers forming a circle and holding long sticks, and celebrate a chicken festival.

 The Tupuri political and religious life is headed by the Wang Doré, the traditional Kings of Doré, who are based in the village of Doré near Fianga, Chad.
-A secondary political and religious pole is the chief of the villiage of Ganhou.
+A secondary political and religious pole is the chief of the village of Ganhou.

 In October, Tupuri lineages claiming descent from the mythical ancestor Dore, participate in the chicken festival officiated by the chief of Dore.
 Meanwhile, in March, Tupuri lineages claiming descent from the mythical ancestor Gouwa celebrate the festival of Méné.
 This March festival is officiated by the chief of Ganhou.

 The predominant religion of the Tupuri is animism.